How Elder Fraud Has Changed: Crime Type Migration Analysis (2021—2025)

 | Crime Type | 2021 Share | 2025 Share | Change |

 Important: A declining share does not mean a declining threat.
-Tech Support fraud dropped from 15% to 14% share, but grew from $235M to $1.07B in absolute terms.
-Every crime type on this page is stealing more from seniors than it was in 2021.
+Romance scams dropped from 22.9% to 8.2% share, but still grew from $412M to $609M in absolute terms.
+Nearly every crime type on this page is stealing more from seniors than it was in 2021; identity theft is the only exception.

 What’s Driving the Migration